Last Modified: 25 Apr 2016

 Day 5 Poring Hot Springs

 Rise around 2am in order to catch the sunrise at the summit of Mt Kinabalu (4,095 metres).
 It's difficult walking, but you'll feel a huge sense of achievement.
 Also, the view from the summit is incredible - the jungles of Borneo in one direction, the South China Sea in the other, making every inch of the climb worthwhile.
 Be warned though, the temperature can change very quickly up on the mountain, so bring clothes for all weather conditions.
 The climb from Laban Rata to the summit takes 2-4 hours and, due to the altitude, can be hard going even for the fit.
-The section up to the summit consists of man-made wooden steps, sections where climbers need to hold onto a rope with both hands and a path through a boulder field.
-The new trail is about 400 metres longer than the old route.
+The first section from Laban Rata is along man made steps passing through vegetation.
+Once clear of the treeline you will be walking up a series of wooden steps all the way to the final check point at Sayat Sayat.
+The window for climbing the summit trail is quite narrow so Climbers need to reach Sayat Sayat check point by 6am to continue and must listen to the instructions of the mountain guide and leader - their decision is final when it comes to safety on the mountain.
+After Sayat Sayat there is a rope marking the trail all the way to the summit Peak.
 Waterproof gloves are recommended to protect your hands from rope burn (as well as to keep them warm).
 After witnessing the morning sunrise, return to Laban Rata for a well-earned breakfast, and then descend the mountain (approximately 3-6 hours) to enjoy a rewarding lunch at the bottom.
 Once everyone is down from the mountain you will continue on to Poring Hot Springs by bus (approximately 1 hour).
 Tomorrow you will be able to soothe your mountain-weary limbs in pools developed by the Japanese during World War II, where warm sulphur water - believed to have healing properties for the skin - is piped into several open-air baths.
 Depending on the time of year it might be possible to see the Raffelsia flower nearby.
 Rafflesia’s are the world’s largest flower and can grow up to 1 metre in size!
 Tonight you will stay at a hostel located right inside the springs complex itself, with a light and airy lounge room for you to relax in.
 The hostel is on a twin share basis.
 Some rooms have bunk beds, multiple beds and the bathroom is shared, there are no double beds.

 - Poring Hot Springs - Canopy Walk - MYR5